cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 Our next step is the process of binding the discovered services.
 Technically this means, we will register this discovered service as an `OAuth resource server` within the Cloudentity platform.

-Lets click on the services under `APIs` tab within the `Gateway` and click `Connect`.
-It will prompt to create a service(aka `OAuth resource server`).
+Let's click on the services under `APIs` tab within the `Gateway` and click `Connect`.
+It will prompt to create a service (aka `OAuth resource server`).
 We can later attach scopes to service but for now we will just create a service and connect to it.

 ![Cloudentity istio microperimeter authorization](bind-the-service.png)